SaoodCS/Rat-Hunt/resources/docs/Client-Server Architecture.md

 1. **The Client Side**

-   - Adds users and rooms to RTDB and Firestore
+   - Adds users and rooms to RTDB and Firestore and adds an onDisconnect event to RTDB.
-   - Deletes users and rooms from RTDB
+   - Deletes users and rooms and the onDisconnect event from RTDB
    - Changes the userStatus to 'connected' or 'disconnected' in RTDB

 2. This then triggers the onDataChange cloud function on the server-side which is triggered every time the RTDB is updated.

 3. **The Server Side**